limuos/bltk/README.md

-# Bengali Language Toolkit (BLTK)
-Bengali language toolkit
+# nlp-tools-bn
+Tools for natural language processing in Bengali.

 ## About

-The Bengali Language Toolkit (BLTK) offers natural language processing (NLP) support for the Indo-Aryan language Bengali and Bengali-English code-mixed data.
-The goals of BLTK are to:
+The goal is to build a natural language processing library which will have some useful features for NLP in Bengali and Bengali-English code-mixed data.
+Also, speed up the building process of larger NLP tools/projects in general.
+Will be quite useful for newbies as well.

-*   provide pre-processing modules for Bengali data.
-*   provide core-nlp modules for Bengali data.
-*   provide corporas and lexicons for Bengali NLP.

 ## Contributing